CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora

 \section{Conclusion}

 In this paper, we address the challenges associated with Large-Scale Long-Text to Image Retrieval (LLIR).
-To this end, we introduce a novel, two-stage Coarse-to-Fine Index-Shared Retrieval (Text2Pic Swift) framework designed to mitigate the ambiguity in long documents while optimizing retrieval effectiveness and efficiency.
-The Text2Pic Swift framework is modular, comprising two principal stages: Entity-based Ranking (ER) and Summary-based Re-ranking (SR).
+To this end, we introduce a novel, two-stage Coarse-to-Fine Index-Shared Retrieval (CFIR) framework designed to mitigate the ambiguity in long documents while optimizing retrieval effectiveness and efficiency.
+The CFIR framework is modular, comprising two principal stages: Entity-based Ranking (ER) and Summary-based Re-ranking (SR).
 These stages employ our proposed encoding model, decoupling-BEiT-3, which enables vector-based distance similarity inference and the use of a pre-computed, shared entity-based candidates index and image embedding cache.
 This significantly improves training and retrieval efficiency.
-Our experimental results demonstrate that Text2Pic Swift outperforms existing state-of-the-art methods in the AToMiC LLIR task, as confirmed by both quantitative and qualitative evaluations.
+Our experimental results demonstrate that CFIR outperforms existing state-of-the-art methods in the AToMiC LLIR task, as confirmed by both quantitative and qualitative evaluations.
 These findings have practical implications in various applications that necessitate efficient and effective large-scale image retrieval from long documents.